SayakMukhopadhyay/rpi-k8s-cluster/docs/MANUAL.md

     . ~/.bashrc
     ```
-11. Next generate the manifest for the static pod.
+11. (**MASTER ONLY**) Next generate the manifest for the static pod.
 We are turning on HA for the control plane, and load balancers for both the control plane and the worker nodes.
     ```sh
     kube-vip manifest pod \
         --interface eth0 \